 Notes: Cranberry beans are closest to the type of bean that would have originally been used in this dish, but fresh or frozen lima beans are a popular substitute.
 Another easy option is a can of butter beans.
 The added heavy cream at the end is optional.
 If you’re using the butter beans, a nice variation for a light sauce is a mix of the butter bean liquid and lemon juice.
 You can also add other ingredients to your succotash, such as tomatoes or red pepper for color.

-Use a sharp knife to cut the kernels from the cobs and set aside.
+Use a sharp knife to cut kernels from cobs and set kernels aside.

-In a large saucepan over medium heat, melt 1 tablespoon butter.
-Add onion, beans, and salt pork (if using) and cook, stirring frequently, until tender and onion is golden, about 10 minutes.
+In a pan over medium heat, melt 1 tablespoon butter.
+Add beans, onions, and salt pork (if using) and cook, stirring frequently, for 10 minutes or until onion is golden.

-Stir in the corn and add enough water to cover by ½ inch.
-Add the sugar and remaining 3 tablespoons butter.
+Stir in corn and add enough water to cover by ½ inch.
+Add sugar and remaining 3 tablespoons of butter.
 Bring to a gentle bubble and cook, uncovered, for 10 minutes.

-Remove the salt pork and season with salt and pepper.
+Remove salt pork and season with salt and pepper.